Boil water advisory activated for limited part of N.O. East

 The advisory impacts customers in the area:

-- Haynes Blvd from Lucerne St. / Wright Road to Paris Rd.
+- Haynes Boulevard from Lucerne Street / Wright Road to Paris Road

-According to officials and after consultation with the Louisiana Department of Health, the advisory was put in place as an abundance of caution after a fire hydrant was left one for an extended period of time causing water pressure to fall below 20 psi.
+According to officials and after consultation with the Louisiana Department of Health, the advisory was put in place in an abundance of caution after a fire hydrant was left on for an extended period of time, causing water pressure to fall below 20 psi.

 The hydrant has since been fixed and water samples are headed to the lab for testing.
 Additional tests will be done once the pressure reaches above 20 psi.

-The S&WB says several issues are making the system vulnerable to lower-than-normal pressures:
+S&WB officials say several issues are making the system vulnerable to lower-than-normal pressures:

 - We are experiencing record heat, which is taxing our water system – this is especially seen in commercial buildings that use large cooling chillers.